jackworthen/port-checker-plus/README.md

 - 🚀 **For modern systems:** 500-1000 threads work great for internal networks
 - 🌐 **For external scanning:** Use lower counts (50-200) to avoid rate limiting
 - ⚡ **For maximum speed:** Disable variable delays and use port randomization
+- 🧩 **For stealth:** Enable fragmented scanning with administrative privileges

 ---

-## 🔒 Ethical Usage
+## 🔒 Ethical Usage & Legal Compliance

-> ⚠️ **Important:** This tool is designed for legitimate network administration and security testing purposes only.
+> ⚠️ **Critical:** This tool includes advanced evasion techniques that must only be used ethically and legally.

 ### ✅ **Appropriate Use Cases:**
 - 🏢 Testing your own networks and systems
-- 🔍 Security audits with proper authorization
+- 🔍 Security audits with proper written authorization
-- 📚 Educational and learning purposes
+- 📚 Educational and learning purposes in controlled environments
 - 🛠️ Network troubleshooting and administration
 - 🚄 High-performance internal network scanning
+- 🛡️ **Penetration testing with explicit client permission**

 ### ❌ **Prohibited Activities:**
-- 🚫 Scanning networks without permission
+- 🚫 Scanning networks without explicit written permission
-- 🚫 Unauthorized penetration testing
+- 🚫 Unauthorized penetration testing or security assessments
-- 🚫 Malicious network reconnaissance
+- 🚫 Malicious network reconnaissance or intelligence gathering
+- 🚫 Using advanced evasion techniques against systems you don't own
 - 🚫 Any illegal or unethical activities

-**Always ensure you have explicit permission before scanning any network that you don't own.**
+### 🧩 **Fragmented Scanning Considerations:**
+- 🔑 **Administrative Privileges Required** - Raw socket access needs elevated permissions
+- 🛡️ **Firewall Evasion** - Specifically designed to bypass basic security controls
+- 📝 **Documentation Required** - Always document usage for legitimate security testing
+- 🏢 **Internal Use Recommended** - Most effective for controlled environment testing

+**⚖️ Legal Disclaimer:** Users are solely responsible for compliance with local, state, federal, and international laws.
+Advanced evasion features should only be used on networks you own or have explicit written authorization to test.

 ---